openvinotoolkit/model_server/docs/dynamic_shape_binary_inputs.md

 ## Introduction
 This guide shows how to use the binary inputs feature to send data in binary format.
 This means you can load just a JPEG or PNG image and run inference on it without any data preprocessing.

-To run inference on binary encoded data, make sure your model accepts NHWC layout.
-When preparing the request, we need to let Model Server know that the data is in binary format.
+To run inference on binary encoded data, make sure your model accepts the NHWC layout.
+When preparing the request, we need to let the Model Server know that the data is in binary format.

 Learn more about the [binary inputs](binary_input.md) feature.